 You don’t have to search very hard to find journalists criticizing what’s going on the Galapagos Islands of Ecuador though.
 There are too many visitors, too many residents, too much garbage to haul off, not enough water, too much fishing in the area’s waters, and on and on it goes.

-During my ten days exploring the islands, however, I saw a lot of reasons to be hopeful.
+During ten days exploring the islands, however, I saw many reasons to be hopeful.
 Sure, there’s pressure from tourism and an estimated 30,000 residents in the populated towns—many of those residents moving here originally to serve all those tourists.
 At the same time, the tour companies and a whole host of dedicated organizations are working very hard to protect the environment and wildlife.
-Groups like Fundacion Galapagos (formed by Metropolitan Touring in partnership with six other tour companies) are deeply involved in coastal clean-up, recycling of solid waste, and educating the local population in environmentally-friendly practices.
+Groups like those that Fundacion Galapagos (formed by Metropolitan Touring in partnership with six other tour companies) are deeply involved in coastal clean up, recycling of solid waste, and educating the local population in environmentally friendly practices.
 Various other foundations have dozens of projects in motion to keep the Galapagos clean, to allow its wildlife to flourish without interference, and to keep the impact of tourism as low as possible.

 Alternative Energy and Waste Management

 A lot of what’s getting better in the Galapagos is hidden from view.
 Many tourists are walking on one solution without knowing it: glass is recycled locally and made a part of paving stones, rather than being shipped all the way back to the mainland.
 Much of the organic waste is collected separately and goes to large composting operations.
-Many of the ships plying the waters around the islands have a desalinization system on board and are using biodegradable soaps and shampoos.
+Many of the ships plying the waters around the islands have a desalinization system on board that use biodegradable soaps and shampoos.

 |Waste management plans for the Galapagos.